inbo/tutorials/content/installation/user/kerberos.md

 conn = pyodbc.connect("Driver={ODBC Driver 13 for SQL Server};Server=inbo-sql07-prd.inbo.be;Database=D0017_00_NBNData;Trusted_Connection=yes;")
 ```

-In RStudio, you can also make the connection with the GUI.
+In RStudio, you can also make the connection with the GUI:

 - Go to the _Connections_ pane and click 'New Connection'.
 - In the window that opens, choose the _ODBC Driver for SQL Server_.